sprucelabsai/sprucebot-skills-kit/docs/server.md

 ```

 ### Sync on arrival
 Rather than trying to batch sync users, it's much easier to have them sync when they visit.
-Because we've broken out all the syncing goodness into a `server`, we can do it super fast.
+Because we've broken out all the syncing goodness into a `service`, we can do it super fast.
 We simply create a `did-enter` `listener` and call our `service`.
 See the [event docs](events) for more deets on events.

 ```js
 // server/events/did-enter.js